Contrasting uCloudlink Group (UCL) and The Competition

-uCloudlink Group (NASDAQ: UCL) is one of 37 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare uCloudlink Group to related businesses based on the strength of its earnings, analyst recommendations, institutional ownership, risk, profitability, valuation and dividends.
+uCloudlink Group (NASDAQ: UCL) is one of 37 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare uCloudlink Group to related businesses based on the strength of its earnings, analyst recommendations, dividends, valuation, profitability, risk and institutional ownership.

+0.1% of uCloudlink Group shares are held by institutional investors.
+Comparatively, 52.7% of shares of all “Communication services, not elsewhere classified” companies are held by institutional investors.
+15.8% of shares of all “Communication services, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares uCloudlink Group and its rivals’ net margins, return on equity and return on assets.
+This table compares uCloudlink Group and its peers’ net margins, return on equity and return on assets.

 |Net Margins